 Once you feel confident in your brand, the next step is to get to know your audience.
 Stay tuned for lesson 102: understanding your audience.

-Lexicon is a full-service digital agency in Bangkok, Thailand.
+Lexicon is a full-service digital marketing agency in Bangkok, Thailand.
 We produce all of our content in-house, including branding, copywriting, video production and graphic design.
 Lexicon’s social media marketing services start from just 10,000 THB per month.